SecureIdentityAlliance/ADIA-specification/README.md

 Important:
 - For any pull request, please assign two (2) reviewers.
 - Do not merge any pull request without review or discussion within TWG.
+- Never commit any changes directly to the 'master' branch.
+Always create an issue, a different branch and a pull request first!

 GitHub Desktop: